frost23z/Guides---Tricks/Installation Guides/Mingw_Installation.md

 # Mingw Installation

+This document will guide you through the installation of Mingw on Windows using msys2.

 1. Download msys2 from [here](https://www.msys2.org/) and install it.

 2. Open the msys2 msys terminal and run the following commands: